General Interface

 Tasks assigned to this user will appear in the task list, while users with the designer role will be able to access the Applications, Form Templates, and Data Sources.

-Additionally, the home screen has a graph giving the user an idea of how many tasks they can acess.
+Additionally, the home screen has a graph giving the user an idea of how many tasks they can access.
 This shows which tasks are escalated, near due, past due, and other available tasks.
 Hovering the mouse over a section shows the exact number of tasks.
 Any task that has been escalated, is due within 7 days, or is past due is considered urgent.
 A focused view of urgent tasks can be accessed by clicking the banner above the graph.

 At top of the page, there is a navbar with a selection of options.